loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 ------------ | ------------- | -------------
 I'd like to approve clients into one or more dog packs that they can book into.| [Perry the Pet Care Professional](https://github.com/dani0198/Loconomics/docs/Personas/Perry%20the%20Pet%20Care%20Professional.md) | -
 **Test Cases** | **GitHub Issue** | **Complete**
-E1) Make sure approved clients can select the approved dog pack.| - | -
+E1) Make sure approved clients can select the approved dog pack.| [609](https://github.com/dani0198/Loconomics/issues/609) | -
+E2) Make sure there's a pricing for clients to book into that pack and it be mapped to the pack. | [609](https://github.com/dani0198/Loconomics/issues/609) | -

 Epic Story 1: Child Story F | Target Persona(s) | Investable
 ------------ | ------------- | -------------
 I'd like my sliding scale clients to be able to book only during certain hours so I leave my peak hours available to full-price clients.| [Sam the Pyschotherapist](https://github.com/dani0198/Loconomics/docs/Personas/Sam%20the%20Psychotherapist.md) | -
 **Test Cases** | **GitHub Issue** | **Complete**
-F1) Make sure there is an option to include an availability rule for the service, e.g. Tuesdays and Thursdays from 9am-12pm| - | -
+F1) Make sure there is an option to include an availability rule for the service, e.g. Tuesdays and Thursdays from 9am-12pm| [567](https://github.com/dani0198/Loconomics/issues/567) | -

 ## Epic Story 2
 As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like to meet and understand the needs of potential clients so I can know we'd be a good fit for working together.